Healthdirect Free Australian health advice you can count on.

 What are vegetarian and vegan diets?

 Vegetarian and vegan diets prioritise foods that come from plants.
-These diets help reduce your risk of chronic disease.
-A well-balanced vegetarian diet can supply your body with all the protein and minerals and most vitamins it needs.
-A vegan diet needs extra attention.
+These diets may help reduce your risk of chronic disease such as diabetes and heart disease.
+A well-balanced vegetarian or vegan diet can supply your body with all the protein, minerals and most vitamins it needs.
+If you are vegan, it is recommended to take a vitamin B12 supplement.

 Vegetarians don't eat meat, poultry or seafood.
 However, there are different types of vegetarian and vegan diets: